gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 ## Health Checks
 - Node and Cluster health checks.
   Write your own custom health checks or use the predefined checks to access and use information about your cluster, including available ports, Mesos agent status, and IP detect script validation.
-[View the documentation](/docs/1.10/installing/custom/node-cluster-health-check.md)
+[View the documentation](/docs/1.10/installing/custom/node-cluster-health-check.md).

 ## CLI
-- Multi-cluster support <!-- docs? -->
+- Multi-cluster support. <!-- docs? -->

 ## GUI
 - Updated, more intuitive GUI.